FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 It is RECOMMENDED that provisioning be done via a TLS-based EAP methods.
 TLS provides for authentication of the EAP server, along with security and confidentiality of any provisioning data exchanged in the tunnel.
-Similarly if provisioning is done in a captive portal outside of EAP, EAP-TLS permits the EAP peer to run a full EAP authentication session while having nothing more than a few certification authorities (CAs) locally configured.
+Similarly, if provisioning is done in a captive portal outside of EAP, EAP-TLS permits the EAP peer to run a full EAP authentication session while having nothing more than a few certification authorities (CAs) locally configured.